CM Footnotes (CMF) - Use Case - How to Manage Footnotes on Articles Posted on Your Site

 Footnotes Display Options

-The following options define where and how should be displayed footnotes.
+The following options define where and how the footnotes should be displayed.

 - Display footnotes on - Check the boxes to display footnotes on custom post types as well as on regular posts.